TDHS Home

 Fall Sports Champions!

-Girls Soccer 3-peat Tri-Valley League Champions
+4A Girls Soccer #2 in the State & 3-peat Tri-Valley League Champions

-Girls Volleyball Tri-Valley Champions
+4A Girls Volleyball 2nd Place in the State & Tri-Valley Champions

 Boys Soccer Tri-Valley Champions